IBM-Cloud/ansible-collection-ibm/docs/ibm_tg_connection_prefix_filter.rst

 Parameters
 ----------

+  before (False, str, None)
+    Identifier of prefix filter that handles ordering

+  gateway (True, str, None)
+    (Required for new resource) The Transit Gateway identifier

+  connection_id (True, str, None)
+    (Required for new resource) The Transit Gateway Connection identifier

   action (True, str, None)
     (Required for new resource) Whether to permit or deny the prefix filter

-  before (False, str, None)
-    Identifier of prefix filter that handles ordering

   ge (False, int, None)
     IP Prefix GE

-  connection_id (True, str, None)
-    (Required for new resource) The Transit Gateway Connection identifier

   le (False, int, None)